-Google Glass is the controversial wearable that still has its sci-looking beta testers turning heads and being peppered with questions.
+Google Glass is the controversial wearable that had its sci-looking beta testers turning heads and being peppered with questions.
 How does it work?
 What does it feel like?
 And, of course the inevitable, well, can I try it?

 The increasing number of Google Glass invites has led to Project Glass being open to everyone in the US and now the UK, so curious, tech-savvy early adopters can answer most of these questions on their own.

-It's a little easier to say "yes" to Glass now that it's been upgraded with more memory and new apps that came out for Google IO.
+It's a little easier for them to say "yes" to Glass now that it's been upgraded with more memory and new apps.
 There's a speedier 2GB of RAM on board instead of 1GB and 12 new apps including Shazam and Live Stream.
-The Google Glass app list is officially over the 50 apps hump.
+The Google Glass app list is officially over the 50 apps threshold and the most recent update puts all Android notifications in the top right corner of your eye.

-But there's one query all prospective Glass owners all struggling with right now at checkout: is Google Glass worth it?
+But there's one query all prospective Glass owners all struggling with right now at checkout, and it's a question I get all of the time: is Google Glass worth it?

 With the sound of my voice, I took hands-free photos by saying "Okay Glass, take a picture."
 I instructed it to upload the resulting point-of-view image to Twitter and Facebook and attached a caption, all with voice commands.

 I saw flight information automatically beam to my eye with a gentle Google Now reminder the day before traveling.
 The weather for both my departure and destination cities, and directions to the airport were already being provided by this instinctual software.
 All of this data appeared in the top right corner of my vision, all without the need to take out my smartphone.

 Still, this new Project Glass model is better at addition than subtraction.
 While features have been added, the price hasn't dropped.
 At $1,500 (£1,000, about AU$1,589), Google's experimental wearable is exorbitantly priced for the average person.
 It's also best if you're an Android, not an Apple person.